- 1.75% of professional developers use Linux daily according to Stack Overflow 2024, and you'll need these skills whether you run Linux locally or not

 Why Linux Command Line Matters for Developers

-Linux dominates the server landscape with 96% market share and powers every major cloud platform.
-Whether you're deploying applications, managing databases, or automating workflows, the command line is your primary interface to production systems.
+Linux runs 96% of web servers and powers every major cloud platform.
+Deploying applications, managing databases, automating workflows -- the command line is how you interact with production systems.

 For software engineers, Linux skills are essential for debugging production issues, deploying applications, and working with containerized environments.
 DevOps engineers rely on command line automation for CI/CD pipelines and infrastructure management.